 Illinois Coalition for the Fair Sentencing of Children

-In response to the American legal system's growing impulse throughout the 1990's and early 2000's to punish instead of rehabilitate youth, CFJC helped form the Illinois Coalition for the Fair Sentencing of Children in 2006.
+In response to the American legal system's growing impulse throughout the 1990s and early 2000s to punish instead of rehabilitate youth, the CFJC helped form the Illinois Coalition for the Fair Sentencing of Children in 2006.
 The Coalition is a group of attorneys, academics, child advocates, and concerned citizens who are committed to ensuring the fair treatment of children in our juvenile and criminal justice systems.
-Their main concern is the extreme sentencing practice of JLWOP- or "juvenile life without parole".
-The Coalition is determined to end the practice of sentencing children under the age of 18 to life without the possibility of parole in Illinois.
-It issued a report in 2008, analyzing the issue of JLWOP in Illinois and providing data regarding the approximately 100 individuals serving the sentence.You can also read an executive summary of this report.
+It has focused its reform goals on the elimination of the extreme sentencing practice of juvenile life without parole (JLWOP) in favor of age-appropriate sentencing practices that account for a child’s capacity for rehabilitation.
+The Coalition issued a report in 2008 analyzing the issue of JLWOP in Illinois and providing data regarding the approximately 100 individuals serving the sentence.
+An executive summary of this report is also available.

 On June 25, 2012, the U.S. Supreme Court issued a landmark decision in Miller v.
 Alabama, prohibiting mandatory life sentences for homicide offenses committed by juveniles.

 On March 20, 2014, the Illinois Supreme Court held in People v.
 Addolfo Davis that the U.S. Supreme Court’s 2012 ruling in Miller was retroactive.
 Read the CFJC's press release for more information.